 The findings suggest that adults with EoE may find relief if they stop consuming dairy, and may be able to avoid the more difficult to follow six-food elimination diet, which later involves attempts to reintroduce foods and endoscopies to check the status of inflammation.

-The dietitian presented the findings at the virtual American Partnership for Eosinophilic Disorders (APFED) 2021 patient education conference in July.
+The dietitian presented the findings at the virtual American Partnership for Eosinophilic Disorders (APFED) 2021 patient education conference.
 In a recent smaller study with children with EoE, led by a team at Northwestern University, over half of the participants also achieved remission with milk elimination rather than the six-food elimination diet.

 Still, in the Phase 2 adult study, the six-food elimination did help some more than others.
 Researchers found that a higher proportion avoiding the six food groups achieved “complete” remission, or fewer than one eosinophil per hpf.
 About 19 percent of those on the six-food elimination achieved that compared to 6 percent who eliminated only milk.